 As we learn more about the ill effects of modern life on our health, organic food has moved up the priority list of many families.
 Well, I have some news that may surprise you.
 I don’t buy organic fruit and vegetables*.
 Are you surprised?
 The truth is, organic doesn’t mean healthier.

-*Let me be clear, I don’t avoid organic produce – I just don’t prioritize them from a nutrition perspective.
+*Let me be clear, I don’t avoid organic produce.
+Sometimes they’re a delicious offering (especially at the local market).
+I just don’t prioritize them from a nutrition perspective.

 What is organic?